 Due to the prevalence of this theme, a new category of "technology and modernization" was added for coding qualitative survey responses in 2014, and it was frequently cited as an explanation by 2014 study participants.
-In a 2015 follow up interview, speaking of youth involvement in subsistence activities during the current decade, a Nanwalek elder with longstanding prestige as an important knowledge holder in the community stated, "Most of them, you know, they have all this high-tech stuff coming in, they're attached to them [digital devices] and too much different kinds of drugs and alcohol moving in to the villages."
-The respondent was then asked if he believed that the frequent use of smartphones had changed the traditional dynamics of the community: "Very much, even all the way to the adults, all the way to elders, I would say.
+In a 2015 follow up interview, speaking of youth involvement in subsistence activities during the current decade, a Nanwalek elder with longstanding prestige as an important knowledge holder in the community stated, "Most of them, you know, they have all this high-tech stuff coming in; they're attached to them [digital devices]...."
+The respondent was then asked if he believed that the frequent use of smartphones had changed the traditional dynamics of the community.
+"Very much," he said, "even all the way to the adults, all the way to elders, I would say.
 Things from the outside, that'll do it."
-The perceived role of digital technology is comparable to respondents' frequent reference to another prevalent factor affecting traditional subsistence culture: the influence of a cash economy.
+The perceived role